-Data point: Having more artworks published increases your chance of a sale.
-Our research shows that having the maximum number of artworks on Artsy gives you the most possible chances for a collector to find and fall in love with an artwork you’ve listed.
+Datapoint: Having more artworks published increases your chance of a sale.
+Our research shows that having the maximum number of artworks on Artsy gives you the best possible chances of a collector finding and falling in love with an artwork you’ve listed.

 When to Upload Your Artworks

 - Artworks by artists with established demand: For most artworks by artists with significant, established demand, particularly secondary market artworks: upload and publish them as soon as possible and as they are available.
-This allows collectors the most opportunities to browse and discover your artworks through matchmaking.
+Artsy collectors are digital-first and connected by their desire to discover, learn, and purchase with confidence and ease.
+Uploading all of your available works by in-demand artists gives collectors more confidence and more opportunities to browse and discover your artworks through matchmaking.

 - Artworks by artists with emerging demand: If you have primary market artworks by artists with emerging demand, we recommend uploading your artworks over several weeks or months, usually as they are available for sale, or as they are featured in your programming.
 Artworks by artists with emerging demand are less likely to be served to collectors based on specific searches for an artist.
-In this case, recency can help you benefit from the bell notification feature on Artsy that notifies logged-in users when new works are available.
-On Artsy.net, logged-in users see a bell alert notification, allowing them to view and inquire about newly uploaded works in their activity feeds.
+In this case, recency can help you benefit from Artsy’s personalized notifications.
+With iOS push notifications, on-platform notifications, and automated personalized emails, Artsy re-engages interested buyers for you.

 Note: Not sure if your artist is considered emerging or established?
 A general rule of thumb is if your artist has fewer than 75 followers on Artsy, they can be considered emerging.